srid/www.srid.ca/Software/Haskell.md

 : [Why Haskell matters](https://wiki.haskell.org/Why_Haskell_matters).

 Psychology
-: Lose the limiting beliefs, if any.[^lb] Approach Haskell, psychologically speaking, as if it is a new programming language that got created this year (ie. sans any vague preconceptions introjected from naysayers).
+: Lose the limiting beliefs, if any.[^lb] Approach Haskell, psychologically speaking, as if it is a new programming language that got created this year (ie. sans any vague preconceptions [introjected] from naysayers).

 Books
 : Some prefer *concise* learning materials; if this is you, check out the two books by Graham Hutton and Richard Bird.
-For a thorough and practical book, Vitaly Bragilevsky's Haskell in Depth or Will Kurt's Get Programming with Haskell might be interesting.
+For a thorough and practical book, Vitaly Bragilevsky's Haskell in Depth or Will Kurt's Get Programming with Haskell might be of interest.
+Books are only a starting point (see the next two sections).

 Self-learning courses
 : [fp-course](https://github.com/system-f/fp-course) and [applied-fp-course](https://github.com/qfpl/applied-fp-course)